laravel/docs/prompts.md

 ]);
 ```

-The primary benefit of using the `form` function is the ability for the user to return to previous prompts in the form using either `CTRL + U` or `CMD + BACKSPACE`.
+The primary benefit of using the `form` function is the ability for the user to return to previous prompts in the form using `CTRL + U`.
 This allows the user to fix mistakes or alter selections without needing to cancel and restart the entire form.

 If you need more granular control over a prompt in a form, you may invoke the `add` method instead of calling one of the prompt functions directly.
 The `add` method is passed all previous responses provided by the user: